 Understanding the Pros and Cons of Methadone Treatment

-When someone becomes addicted to opiate drugs such as Percocet, Oxycodone, Vicodin and Codeine it can be very difficult for them to stop using the drugs on their own.
-When a physician decides that the best course of action to treat the addiction to opiates is with Methadone the patient may have many questions.
+When someone becomes addicted to opiate drugs such as Percocet, Oxycodone, Vicodin or Codeine, it can be very difficult for them to stop using the drugs on their own.
+Medications like Methadone can help treat opioid addiction by reducing withdrawal symptoms and cravings, stabilizing brain chemistry and allowing individuals to focus on recovery and rebuilding their daily lives.

 What is Methadone?

-When considering Methadone as a treatment for your drug addiction to opiates you must understand that you must make a long term commitment to the program.
-Methadone can take months to work at it’s fullest capacity to completely relieve withdrawal symptoms.
-Length of time in treatment varies and is greatly dependent on the patient.
-Studies have shown that to achieve full benefit from Methadone and other medications used to treat opiate withdrawal such as Suboxone and Buprenorphine you should plan on being on them for one to three years.
-Some discover that are unable to function without the drugs and will probably be on them for life.
+When you start Methadone, it takes time to reach a maintenance dose that relieves your withdrawal symptoms and cravings.
+The length of time a person remains on methadone treatment varies and is greatly dependent on the patient.
+Studies have shown that to achieve full benefit from Methadone, you should plan on being on it for one to three years.
+Some discover that they are unable to function without it and may be on it for life.

-According to NIDA research has shown that methadone maintenance is more effective when it includes individual and/or group counseling, with even better outcomes when patients are provided with, or referred to, other needed medical/psychiatric, psychological, and social services (e.g., employment or family services).
+According to the National Institute on Drug Addiction (NIDA), research has shown that methadone maintenance is more effective when it includes individual and/or group counseling, with better outcomes when patients are provided with, or referred to, other needed medical/psychiatric, psychological, and social services (e.g., employment or family services).

 Benefits of Methadone